-Right now, this particular 30 minute workout looks something like this (links are to instructional videos):
+Now…on to the kettlebell pyramid.
+This particular 30 minute workout looks like this (links are to instructional videos):

 - 20 kettlebell two-hand swings